 This lightweight softshell jacket is the ideal choice for climbing in the summer months.

-Rab Ultralight windshell jacket designed to provide complete weather protection with an adjustable hood and a DWR coated windproof shell.
+Rab Ultralight windshell jacket designed to provide complete weather protection with an adjustable hood and a DWR-coated windproof shell.

 While it performs well in cooler weather, it’s when you start to work up a sweat that this jacket comes into its own.